sharkLoc/fqkit/README.md

 Global Arguments:
       --compress-level <COMPRESSION_LEVEL>
-          set gzip compression level 1 (compress faster) - 9 (compress better) for gzip output file just work with option -o/--out [default: 6] -v, --verbosity <VERBOSE>
+          set gzip compression level 1 (compress faster) - 9 (compress better) for gzip output file, just work with option -o/--out [default: 6]
+  -v, --verbosity <VERBOSE>
-          control verbosity of logging, possible values: {error, warn, info, debug, trace} [default: debug] --log <LOGFILE>
+          control verbosity of logging, possible values: {error,warn,info,debug,trace} [default: debug] --log <LOGFILE>
-          if specified, write log message to file, or write to stderr
+          if file name specified, write log message to this file, or write to stderr

 Global FLAGS:
-  -q, --quiet  be quiet and do not show extra information
+  -q, --quiet  be quiet and do not show any extra information

+Use "fqkit help [command]" for more information about a command
 ```

 ## change log